 Welcome to Fort Payne City Schools nestled at the foot of Lookout Mountain.
-Jim Cunningham is the FPCS Superintendent and the school system is comprised of 4 separate school locations:
+Brian Jett is the FPCS Superintendent and the school system is comprised of 4 separate school locations:

 - Wills Valley Elementary (PreK-2nd)